RaphaelEjike/Recorded_IT_and_Cybersecurity_Webinars/README.md

 - Another highlight was the actionable hunt logic presented.
 The ability to employ this logic immediately for early detection and rapid scoping of a ransomware compromise is a powerful takeaway, equipping viewers with the tools they need to respond effectively in a crisis.

+## 8. Hunting The Dark Web's King of Ransomware (https://youtu.be/YaTVlw8c2dE?si=z-XfFZlyS2g1TskN)

+What I liked:

+- This video provided an in-depth and captivating exploration of LockBit and its notorious operations.
+One of the most compelling aspects was the detailed recounting of significant attacks on major companies such as Royal Mail, SpaceX, and Boeing.
+The insight into how a single individual, known as LockBitSupp, orchestrated these attacks and extorted substantial sums of money was both fascinating and chilling.

+- I appreciated the comprehensive timeline that traced the FBI's investigation back to 2020.
+This historical perspective added depth to the narrative, showing how LockBitSupp's actions evolved over time through lies, theft, and betrayal to reach the top of the cybercriminal hierarchy.

+- The focus on Jon DiMaggio's research was another highlight.
+The video’s ability to distill complex research into an engaging and understandable format was impressive.
+It not only shed light on the inner workings of LockBit but also underscored the importance of thorough and meticulous research in uncovering cyber threats.